nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 * Handles the serialization and deserialization of user data into a json file using the [Gson Library](https://github.com/google/gson)
 * Handles the creation of user data file when previous one is missing or corrupted
+* Handles the loading of user data and plans upon start of the program

-The class diagram as shown in *Figure X.1* illustrates the structre of the different classes in Storage.
+The class diagram as shown in *Figure X.1* illustrates the structure of the different classes in Storage.
 <div align="center">
 <img src="UML/Images/StorageHandlerClass.png" />
 <p>